Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformer Logic.md

 1. **top_k**: Restricts the sample to the `k` most likely words (e.g. top_k=50 limits the choice to the 50 most likely words).
 In other words, even with sampling, it only chooses within these k words.
 2. **top_p (nucleus sampling)**: Instead of limiting by a fixed number `k`, it limits the set of chosen words to the most likely ones that, together, add up to the probability `p` (e.g. 0.9 = 90%).
 This allows for a dynamic set of words, adapting the number of options depending on the probability distribution.
 3. **temperature**: Controls the model's “degree of freedom” when choosing the next word.
 Low values ​​(e.g. 0.2) make the choice more conservative and predictable; high values ​​(e.g. 1.0) allow for more varied and “creative” choices.
-4. **do_sample=(True or False)**: Enables stochastic sampling or random sampling, choosing the next word based on the generated probabilities, instead of always choosing the most likely word (Greedy Decoding).
+4. **do_sample=True**: Enables stochastic sampling or random sampling, choosing the next word based on the generated probabilities, instead of always choosing the most likely word (Greedy Decoding).<br/>

-If `do_sample=False`, the model uses Greedy Decoding, always selecting the most probable token.
+If `do_sample=False`, the model uses Greedy Decoding, leading to deterministic but often repetitive outputs.

 ---